 One man took the treasurer’s carriage and oxen, and as he rode out of the city he sang the treasurer’s praises for giving everything away.
 Shocked, the treasurer tried unsuccessfully to seize them back, but the man fought him off.
-He ran home where he saw what was happening and got more beatings from each person he tried to stop.
+The treasurer ran home, where he saw what was happening, and got more beatings from each person he tried to stop.

 The treasurer lost all hope and crashed to the floor in despair over the loss of his riches.
-Then Indra floated into the air and announced himself, and everyone there bowed before him.
-He explained to his son how he had risen to this high state in heaven because of his generosity to the poor and enjoyment of doing good deeds.
+Then Indra floated into the air and revealed his true self, and everyone there bowed before him.
+He explained to his son that he had risen to this exalted state in heaven because he gave generously to the poor and enjoyed doing good deeds.
 If his son did not begin to do the same, he would slice off his head with a thunderbolt.
-The treasurer swore he would give alms and do good deeds, and he kept this promise forevermore.
+The humbled treasurer swore he would give alms and do good deeds, and he kept this promise for the rest of his life.

 In the Lifetime of the Buddha

-Moggallana flew there and floated in mid-air outside the window where the treasurer and his wife were.
+Moggallana flew to the treasurer’s home and floated in mid-air outside the window where he and his wife were.
 Thinking this magical sage wanted to eat a cake, the treasurer frothed with anger, repeatedly telling him to leave.
-But Moggallana stayed and eventually the frustrated treasurer told his wife to make a second cake for him.
-She mixed in a tiny bit more dough, but it swelled up to fill the pot.
-And each small piece of dough that was put into the oven swelled large.
-The finished cakes were put in a basket to cool, and when they were ready to serve she tried to give one to Moggallana, but they had all stuck together.
+But Moggallana stayed, and eventually the frustrated treasurer told his wife to make a second cake for him.
+She mixed in just a tiny bit more dough, but it swelled up to fill the pot.
+And each small piece of dough put into the oven swelled large.
+She put the finished cakes in a basket to cool, and when they were ready, she tried to give one to Moggallana, but they had all stuck together.
 As the treasurer tried to pull them apart, his craving waned and he decided to give them all away.